Data Protection / Freedom of Information

 As you can see, the type of information you are looking for will determine which type of request you should make.

 Please use the menu on the right to find out more about the type of information that can be requested under these Acts, the process you must follow, costs, appeals, etc.

-Our Data Protection and Freedom of Information Officer is Louise O’Meara.
+Our Data Protection Officer and Freedom of Information Officer is Pauline Byrne.